javascript-tutorial/en.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 ## The "else" clause

 The `if` statement may contain an optional "else" block.
-It executes when the condition is false.
+The `else` block executes when the condition is [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy).

 For example:
 ```js run